Swright88/intro-to-testing/phase2/05_solo_exploring_more.md

 [Resources for this exercise](05_resources).

+> Please don't open the file to read the code.
+The idea of this exercise is that
+> you're testing it _without_ knowing how it has been implemented.

 ### Example Test

 The following is an example of how you should write your test cases.
 Test cases